Mandy Rice-Davies: Later life

 This expedition was commissioned by Alan Coren for the magazine Punch, the other members of the party being cartoonist Merrily Harpur and a toy Alsatian to represent Montmorency, the dog in the original story.
 Purves recounted how she "immediately spotted that this Rice-Davies was a woman to go up the Amazon with" and, among other things, that "only Mandy's foxy charm saved us from being evicted from a lock for being drunk on pink Champagne."

 Rice-Davies appeared in television and film productions, including Absolutely Fabulous and episode 6 of the first series of Chance in a Million.
-Her film career included roles in Nana, the True Key of Pleasure (1982), Black Venus (1983), and Absolute Beginners (1986) as the mother of Colin – whose father was played by Ray Davies from The Kinks.
+Her film career included roles in Nana, the True Key of Pleasure (1982), Black Venus (1983) and Absolute Beginners (1986) as the mother of Colin, whose father was played by Ray Davies.
 In the 1989 film Scandal, about the Profumo affair, Bridget Fonda portrayed Rice-Davies alongside Joanne Whalley as Keeler.

 She was closely involved in the development of Andrew Lloyd Webber's musical Stephen Ward about Ward's involvement in the Profumo affair, in which she was portrayed by Charlotte Blackledge.
 The musical opened on 19 December 2013 at the Aldwych Theatre.
 On Radio 4's Midweek on 5 February 2014, Rice-Davies said of Stephen Ward, "I didn't fall for him, but I did have an affair with him."
 She once described her life as "one slow descent into respectability".